Discussing finances with your family: Ideas and inspiration.

-- Do I have an updated will?
+- Do you have an updated will?
 (Attorneys usually recommend that all adults have one, not just senior family members.)

-- Do I have guardians for minor children?
+- Do you have guardians for minor children?

-- Do I have a durable power of attorney?
+- Do you have a durable power of attorney?

-- Are my life insurance, pension, IRA and annuity beneficiary designations current?
+- Are your life insurance, pension, IRA and annuity beneficiary designations current?

-- Are all my important documents in one place, such as a safe deposit box?
+- Are all your important documents in one place, such as a safe deposit box?
 Are designated family members' names on the signature card?

-- Do I need to contact my attorney to update my will, or my New York Life agent to review my life insurance and other financial concerns?
+- Do you need to contact your attorney to update your will, or your New York Life agent to review your life insurance and other financial concerns?

 Keeping it organized.

-Sometimes it's difficult to have the answers to any of these questions right at your fingertips.
+Sometimes it's difficult to have the answers to these questions right at your fingertips.
 When it comes to finances, few people have time to file all their paperwork.
-But it's important to know where you can find your life insurance policy or will, should something come up.
-So, we came up with something to help.
+But it's important to know your loved ones can find your life insurance policy or will, should something come up.
+So, we have come up with something to help.

-The LifeFolio System: Your Lifetime Financial Organizer, is a financial checklist and filing system that not only helps you organize what you have, but it helps you identify what you may need down the road.
+The LifeFolio System: Your Lifetime Financial Organizer is a financial checklist and filing system that not only helps you organize what you have, but also helps you identify what you may need down the road.
 Best of all, you can get one free from your New York Life agent.

 Don’t wait any longer.
 Take the time to sit down with the people you love and discuss these important matters—then get on to the other important matters in life.